 - 1. The formal disciplinary body will be the student's registering university. - 2.
-The module delivering institution has the authority to take immediate action if appropriate, such as exam cheating or plagiarism, and will advise the student's registering institution of the action taken and the reason. - 3.
+The module delivering institution will notify the registering university of any occurrences of suspected plagiarism and/or exam cheating who will then take the appropriate action. - 3.
 The delivering institution will formally report to the student's registering university any activity which it thinks should be subject to disciplinary proceedings. - 4.
-All such information will be routed to the student's registering institution via the Nuclear Programmes Office to ensure comprehensive student records are maintained. - 5.
+All such information will be routed to the student's registering institution via the postgraduate taught office to ensure comprehensive student records are maintained. - 5.
 Should a student wish to appeal against disciplinary proceedings, s/he will do so by following the complaints and appeals procedure of his/her registering university.
 The latter will liaise with the module delivering institution. - 6.
 Students will not be disciplined twice for the same misdemeanour. - 7.
 NTEC as a body has no disciplinary role but has a coordinating role and will oversee equity of student experience.